 If someone in your household has a medical condition you will be asked to provide details, which may then be considered by the Council’s medical advisor, who will put forward a recommendation.
 You can continue to choose which properties to express an interest in but must be mindful of your condition and only express interest in suitable properties such as ground floor flat or bungalow if you cannot climb stairs.

 Properties available for rent are advertised each week.
 As soon as we are given formal notice that a property is due to become vacant we will advertise it.
 Properties are advertised each week (the week begins on a Friday) and ends at Midnight on Wednesdays.
 You can search the properties currently being advertised under Property Search.
-For more details see our How To Use This Service page.

 The adverts will tell you the landlord, location, size, rent and other features of the property.
 Where available, a photograph of the property or a similar house type will be provided, and you may be able to access information about the local area and facilities.
 The advert will also tell you if there are any special requirements that the applicant must meet, such as age requirements, which bands may bid for the property and which will be given priority for the property.
 It also tells you the number of bedrooms that applicants applying for the property need to be entitled to.
-If your bedroom entitlement is different to this you will not be able to bid for that property (e.g. if you have a two-bed need, you will not be able to bid on a three bed property).
+If your bedroom entitlement is different to this you will not be able to bid for that property (for example if you have a two-bed need, you will not be able to bid on a three-bed property).

 Sheltered housing gives tenants an opportunity to live in a safe and friendly environment where they can retain their independence and look after themselves but, at the same time, have the additional security of help and advice when needed.
-The support service provided by Sheltered Scheme Co-ordinators helps our sheltered scheme residents have peace of mind and reassurance.
+The support service provided by Sheltered Scheme Coordinators helps our sheltered scheme residents have peace of mind and reassurance.

 Residents of sheltered developments still need the support and care of relatives and friends.
-Each Sheltered Scheme Co-ordinator has responsibilities to several people and cannot replace this vital support.
+Each Sheltered Scheme Coordinator has responsibilities to several people and cannot replace this vital support.

 Not all sheltered housing units have the same facilities.
 Some have communal facilities on site, such as a lounge, laundry with drying room and a guest room.
 Others may have existing social clubs.
 You will be able to enjoy the benefits these communal facilities can bring, whilst retaining your privacy whenever you want to.
-For further information click on the following link: Sheltered Housing.

 You can express your interest or bid, as it is also known, you will need to do so through your Homechoice account.
-See more information here.